South Australia must hold its ground on jumps racing

 - A 1991 Senate Select Committee recommending that jumps racing be phased out over three years on animal welfare grounds.
 Almost 30 years later, that expert recommendation is still being ignored.

-- Attendances at South Australia’s main jumps racing event – the Oakbank Racing Carnival – dropping so low that the Oakbank Racing Club Board is constantly trying to find new ways to attract bigger crowds, including free entry at one 2018 race day.
+- Attendances at South Australia’s main jumps racing event – the Oakbank Racing Carnival – dropping so low that the Oakbank Racing Club Board is constantly trying to find new ways to attract bigger crowds, including free entry to some race days.